Wide Reads

 Context: Gulliver describes his careful movement through the Lilliputian capital

 This shows Gulliver's awareness of his power and his responsibility to use it carefully.
-It's a metaphor for how those with advantages - size, wealth, influence - should be mindful of how their actions affect others.
+It's a metaphor for how those with advantages, size, wealth, influence, should be mindful of how their actions affect others.

 In Today's Words:

 I was super careful not to accidentally hurt anyone because I knew how much damage I could do.
+The same pressure appears whenever you walk into a room that already decided the rules before you arrived, and your size or status does not matter until you learn who controls the floor.

 "It began upon the following occasion.
 It is allowed on all hands, that the primitive way of breaking eggs, before we eat them, was upon the larger end"